siberianfox/g2wiki/Raster-Streaming-Protocol.md

 - Support Laser/CNC controllers with limited image memory and/or communications bandwidth.
 This suggests a streaming protocol.

-- Support a protocol that is as simple as possible (MVP, or minimum viable protocol?), but allow for extensibility for additional capabilities a controller may have.
-Also allow for an inspection mechanism to allow the CAM to query and optimally utilize the capabilities of a given controller (capabilities negotiation).
+- Support a baseline protocol that is as simple as possible (`MVP` aka minimum viable protocol?), but allow for extensibility for additional capabilities a controller may have.
+Also allow for an inspection mechanism to allow the CAM to query and utilize capabilities of a given controller (capabilities negotiation).

 - Support communications in ASCII only (7 bit) formats as some communication channels are not friendly to raw binary communication.
-Allow for binary transfer if the setup supports it.
+Allow for binary transfer if binary capabilities are available.

-- Support interjection of runtime machine controls such as feedhold and resume.
+- Support interjection of runtime machine controls such as feed rate override, feedhold and resume in the MVP protocol.

-- Ideally we could stream a [BMP](https://en.wikipedia.org/wiki/BMP_file_format) or [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image files directly to the controller, taking advantage of compression methods already used in those files.

 - Require as little translation from common image formats to streaming protocol formats as possible.
 Specifically, we are looking at [BMP](https://en.wikipedia.org/wiki/BMP_file_format) and [PNG](https://en.wikipedia.org/wiki/Portable_Network_Graphics) image file formats.

+- Ideally we could stream BMP or PNG image files directly to the controller, taking advantage of compression methods already used in those files.

 Some vocabulary - mostly taken from the BMP and PNG formats